Biography

 For more detailed information you can purchase the book ‘Late Flowering Chrysanthemums’ written by myself and published by the National Chrysanthemum Society.
 This is available from their sales manager Barry Hogg, visit their web site for details.
 In 2011, Paul Barlow and myself produced Chrysanthemums - The Ultimate Ebook.
 In late December 2012 we updated it to over 440 pages.
 It has comprehensive coverage of all types of chrysanthemums including some guest writers from the UK and abroad.
 Its packed with photos and all available as a PDF download at just £10, from this website.

 I would also like to recommend membership of the National Chrysanthemum Society to everyone interested in growing chrysanthemums.
 Their bulletins and yearbook contain much useful information, you will find it very good value.
 They also stock some very informative publications.
+I have written an eBook on the cultivation of late flowering chrysanthemums for the NCS, you can get it from their website.
 This site is linked to the society site, so please look at what they have to benefit all chrysanthemum growers.

 I hope you try some of these magnificent and majestic flowers that are at their best when most other flowers are long past.